 Sellers Maximize Their Home's Curb Appeal

-It is not necessary to invest high dollar amounts in new exterior siding, landscaping or outdoor lighting to have strong curb appeal.
+It is not necessary to invest high dollar amounts in your Twin Cities home remodeling projects in new exterior siding, landscaping or outdoor lighting to have strong curb appeal.
 As with the interior, start with a major clean-up.
 Clean out dead leaves and debris that winter winds push under bushes and corners.
 Check overgrown vegetation that may hinder a window's view or path to the home's entrance.
 Removing lengthy branches and tree limbs to allow the daylight to come inside and showcase the exterior of your home.
 Mow your grass diagonally and edge lawn along the driveway, flower beds and sidewalks.
 Send a message to home buyers that the current homeowner has paid attention to small details.
 Invest in magnificent displays of annual flowers in containers that are easy to pick up and move.
 Yellow flowers stimulate buying urges.
 Arrange containers in groups of three or five near the entrance or at exterior feature that merits being shown off.

 Pictures That Market A Home Right